 Fairfax Financial Holdings Limited, of Ontario, Canada (TSX: FFH)

 Action Immigration Bonds and Insurance Services, Inc. of Fort Lauderdale, FL (Private)

 Allegheny Casualty International Fidelity, and Associated Bond (AIA Surety), of Calabasas, CA (Private)

 Bankers Financial Corporation, of St. Petersburg, FL (Private)

-Endeavour Capital, of Portland, OR (Private)
+Endeavour Capital, through its subsidiary Aladdin Bail Bonds, of Portland, OR (Private Equity)

 Lexington National Insurance Corporation, of Baltimore, MD (Private)